spcrepeau/Docker-Stack/media_management/README.md

 ### Notes

-* Setup reverse proxy for this app if you're using remote apps like nzb360.
+* Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead.
+Disable authentication.
+* In the authentik provider, edit the unauthenticated paths to include the regex ^/api.* to allow nzb360 access to API.

 ## sonarr & sonarr-anime